 I considered the potentially disqualifying and mitigating conditions in light of all the relevant facts and circumstances surrounding this case.
 The discussion under Guideline F, above, applies here as well.
-Applicant has had financial problems for several years, which she has not yet resolved.
-If she is able to successfully resolve her debts, Applicant may be eligible for a security clearance in the future.
-However, at the present time, Applicant's conduct with regard to her finances is not mitigated.
+Applicant has had financial problems for several years, which he has not yet resolved.
+If he is able to successfully resolve his debts, and show the Government he has done so, Applicant may be eligible for a security clearance in the future.
+However, at the present time, Applicant's conduct with regard to his finances was not mitigated.

-Under AG \P 2(a)(3), her conduct is recent and continuing.
-I cannot find that there have been permanent behavioral changes under AG \P 2(a)(6).
-Accordingly, I also cannot find that there is little to no potential for pressure, coercion, exploitation, or duress (AG \P 2(a)(8)); or that there is no likelihood of continuation or recurrence (AG \P 2(a)(9)).
+Under AG $\P$ 2(a)(3), his conduct is recent and continuing.
+I cannot find that there have been permanent behavioral changes under AG $\P$ 2(a)(6).
+Accordingly, I also cannot find that there is little to no potential for pressure, coercion, exploitation, or duress (AG $\P$ 2(a)(8)); or that there is little likelihood of continuation or recurrence (AG $\P$ 2(a)(9)).

 Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
-For all these reasons, I conclude Applicant has not mitigated the security concerns arising from her financial situation.
-Accordingly, the evidence supports denying her request for a security clearance.
+For all these reasons, I conclude Applicant has not mitigated the security concerns arising from his financial situation.
+Accordingly, the evidence supports denying his request for a security clearance.